-The installers for Windows and Linux include JRE 1.6, so you do not have to install Java before your installation., On Mac OS X, Java 1.5 (PowerPC) ; Java 1.5 or 1.6 (Intel) is required.
+The installers for Windows and Linux include JRE 1.6, so you do not have to install Java before your installation.
+On Mac OS X, Java 1.6 is required.

 1.2 Install SBW and SBW Modules

 If you are interested in time evolving simulation and analysis on biochemical networks, we recommend you to install the Systems Biology Workbench (SBW) and SBW-powered software before you install CellDesigner.